fahrirusliyadi/friskamax__fahri--nextjs-doc/docs/component-customization.md

 The link component is located at `src/components/mdx/a.tsx`.
 It provides custom styling for links within MDX content.

-To customize the link component:

-1. Modify the styling in `src/components/mdx/a.tsx`
-2. Update hover effects and animations

 ### ImgBox

 The image box component is located at `src/components/mdx/img-box.tsx`.
 It's used for displaying images with captions.

-To customize the ImgBox component:

-1. Modify the styling in `src/components/mdx/img-box.tsx`
-2. Update caption styling and positioning

 ### FullWidth

 The full-width component is located at `src/components/mdx/full-width.tsx`.
 It's used for creating full-width content sections.

-To customize the FullWidth component:

-1. Modify the styling in `src/components/mdx/full-width.tsx`
-2. Update background colors and padding

 ## Animation Components